jajcayn/pygpso/README.md

 best_point = opt.run(objective_function)
 ```

 The package offers plotting functions for visualising the results.
-Again, those are documented and showcased in the [example notebook](examples/optimisation_example.ipynb).
+Again, those are documented and showcased in the [example notebook](examples/0-basic-optimisation.ipynb).

 ### Notes
 Gaussian Processes regression uses normalised coordinates within the bounds [0, 1].
 All normalisation and de-normalisation is done automatically, however when you want to call `predict_y` on GPR model, do not forget to pass normalised coordinates.
 The normalisation is handled by `sklearn.MinMaxScaler` and `ParameterSpace` instance offers a convenience functions for this: `ParameterSpace.normalise_coords(orig_coords)` and `ParameterSpace.denormalise_coords(normed_coords)`.

 Plotting of the ternary tree (`gpso.plotting.plot_ternary_tree()`) requires `igraph` package, whose layout function is exploited.
 If you want to see the resulting beautiful tree, please install `python-igraph`.

+Support of saver (for saving models run, e.g. timeseries along with the optimisation) is provided by `PyTables` (and `pandas`).

 ## Known bugs and future improvements
 * currently cannot be installed through `pip` from PyPI, since `GPFlow` 2.0 is not on PyPI yet
-* saving and resuming of the optimisation
-    * right now the parameter space and its state can be saved into binary `pkl` file
-    * however, the surrogate and its state cannot - this is mainly due to usage of `GPFlow` 2.0 which is not officially released as of now and hopefully this will change in the future (in `GPFlow` 2.0 the `saver` module from previous versions is missing)

-    * the plan is to solve saving of the surrogate object and its state, then it will be easy to resume the optimisation from the saved state
+* saving of GP surrogate is now hacky, as `GPFlow` not yet officially supports saving / loading of the models due to bug in `tensorflow`.
+The hacky way supports basic kernels and mean functions, i.e. no kernel operations (such as sum or multiplication) allowed (for now).
+* once `GPFlow` 2.0 is out there and supports saving, this package will be updated accordingly

 ## Final notes
 When you encounter a bug or have any idea for an improvement, please open an issue and/or contact me.